7 natural wonders in the National Parks and beyond

 In Appalachia, “glades” are big, open bogs and meadows that provide biodiversity and clean water for the rivers and creeks.
 The Cranberry Glades in Pocahontas County are the granddaddy of them all.
 This massive complex of wilderness and backcountry contains more than 50,000 acres of roadless terrain— the largest wilderness east of the Mississippi.

 Beyond the developed boardwalk, through the bogs (which contain quite a few carnivorous plants!), the best activities are remote hiking, backpacking and fishing.
 Find shelter in scattered lean-to’s along the Cranberry River.
 This is also an excellent cross-country ski destination, but take care: this remote region can often plunge well below zero degrees in the winter.

-2. New River Gorge National Park
+2. New River Gorge National Park and Preserve

 The New River runs through Appalachia’s own little version of the Grand Canyon, near the small and happening town of Fayetteville.
 The New River Gorge is 900 feet deep, with the world-class rock climbing of Endless Wall at the top, world-class whitewater rafting at the bottom, and a wild jungle of rhododendrons, ferns, and waterfalls in the middle.